Students in front of Converse

 Register for Housing

-Westminster College requires that all first- and second-year students live on campus.
+Westminster University requires that all first- and second-year students live on campus.
 Campus housing is in high demand.
 Secure your spot in one of the residence halls early.
 The first- and second-year Westminster living experience is designed to provide students with the best possible college experience.
 Application open date and deadline to be announced.

 REGISTER FOR HOUSING